crdcj/FinLogic/README.md

 ## Quick Start

-### Create Dataset
+### Create local dataset

-#### The create_dataset function is responsible for downloading raw financial
-files from CVM, processesing these files and saving the data for local access:
+The create_dataset function is responsible for downloading raw financial files from CVM, processesing aprox.
+18 millions rows of accounting values and storing it into a single compressed pickle file for local data analysis.

 ```python
 import bfinance as bf